Drug Testing Technician

 To qualify at the GL-5: You must have a bachelor's degree in criminal justice, psychology, social work or a related field; OR

-One year of specialized experience related to the duties of the position that was comparable in difficulty and responsibility to the GL-4 grade level.
-Specialized experience is defined as explaining drug testing or medical procedures, reviewing confidential information and the input of data into computer system.
-OR
+One year of specialized experience explaining drug testing or medical procedures, reviewing confidential information and the input of data into a computer system; OR

 Combination of education and specialized experience as described above.
 (To qualify on this basis, you must have completed more than 60 semester hours of undergraduate education.
 Education beyond 60 semester hours is counted toward this requirement at a rate of 30 semester hours, or equivalent, for 6 months of specialized experience.)

 NOTE: Your resume must clearly show the specialized experience related to this position.
 Failure to demonstrate how you possess the experience requirements will result in an "Ineligible" rating.

 ARE YOU USING YOUR EDUCATION TO QUALIFY?
 You MUST provide transcripts or other documentation to support your educational claims.
 Unless otherwise stated: (1) official or unofficial transcripts are acceptable, or (2) you may submit a list with all of your courses, grades, semester, year, and credit for the course.
 All materials must be submitted by the closing date of the announcement.

 PASS/FAIL COURSES: If more than 10 percent of your undergraduate course work (credit hours) was taken on a pass/fail basis, your claim of superior academic achievement must be based upon class standing or membership in an honor society.